agda/agda-stdlib/paper/paper.md

 Nils Anders Danielsson provided substantial feedback.

 Authors are listed approximately in order of contribution.
-Manuscript by Daggitt, Allais, McKinna, Carette and van Doorn.
+Manuscript by Daggitt, Allais, McKinna, Carette, and van Doorn.
 A list of all contributors is available on GitHub.

 # Funding and conflicts of interest